 - Sift plain flour and baking powder.

-- Place butter and milk in a microwave proof bowl and place cling wrap.
+- Place butter, milk and honey in a microwave proof bowl and place cling wrap.

 - Microwave the milk and butter mixture for 1 minute on 600w to dissolve butter completely.